 Operating Systems and Their Competitive Landscape: Impacts on Programming

-The 1990s didn’t just witness a surge in programming languages; it was equally a defining era for operating systems.
+The 1990s witnessed a surge in programming languages, but it was also a defining era for operating systems.
 These systems provided the platforms on which these languages ran, shaping development practices, tools, and, at times, even the languages themselves.

 Windows: The Playground for Many